crcx/parable/docs/stdlib.md

 This is a primitive corresponding to a byte code.

-## get-slice-length
+## get-last-index

-Return the length of a slice.
+Return the last index in a slice.

     pointer -- number

 This is a primitive corresponding to a byte code.

-## set-slice-length
+## set-last-index

-Set the length of a slice to the specified size.
+Set the last index of a slice.

     number pointer --